Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf.md

         * Migration Plans
         * Implementation Plans
         * They specify the output of the entire process.
     - ABBs.
 Architecture Building Blocks - potentially reusable components and designs.
 You could reuse your diagrams on other iterations.
 For example if you have an architecture for a call center you may reuse it if you need another call center for another purposes.
+It's more capability associated rather than SBBs.
     - SBBs.
-Solution Building Blocks - this is how the required capability is implemented.
-Talking about call center from ABB, the solution will be the software, the people, the building, the floor.
-Those are building blocks for solutions.
+Solution Building Blocks - this is how the required capability is implemented, implementation side of ABBs.
+Talking about call center from ABB, the solution will be the software, the people, the building, the floor, the cables, etc. Those are building blocks for solutions.
+      Another example for ABB and SBB is - if customer is needed to manage the data, the ABB is the capability to manage this data, solution is CRM system you decided to build.
 * The Enterprise Continuum
 * The Architecture Repository
 * Defining Architecture Capability